Qwak!: Legacy

-Qwak! did not perform well commercially; according to Ralph H. Baer in his book Videogames: In the Beginning, only approximately 250 units were sold.
-In the November 16, 1974, issue of Cash Box, U.S. Billiards announced a two-player clone game titled Duck Shooting, featuring a projected seven foot by seven foot screen instead of a monitor, and allowing two players to shoot at multiple ducks simultaneously.
+Qwak! did not perform well commercially; according to Ralph H. Baer in his book Videogames: In the Beginning, approximately 250 units were sold.
+On November 16, 1974, U.S. Billiards announced in Cash Box magazine a two-player electro-mechanical clone game titled Duck Shooting, featuring a projected seven foot by seven foot screen instead of a monitor, and allowing two players to shoot at multiple ducks simultaneously.

-In 1982, Atari developed a prototype for a touch-screen duck themed game similarly titled Qwak.
-With the goal of "Help[ing] mama duck and her three ducklings get home safely", the player shifts picture blocks into place to create a safe path for the ducks to get home.
+In 1982, Atari developed a prototype for a touch-screen duck-themed game similarly titled Qwak.
+With the goal of "help[ing] mama duck and her three ducklings get home safely", the player shifts picture blocks into place to create a safe path for the ducks to get home.
 The player's score in the 15 levels is determined by how long the ducks are on-screen and by how many get home safely.

-Critics have noted the similarity between Qwak! and the 1984 Nintendo light gun game for the Nintendo Entertainment System titled Duck Hunt.
+Critics have noted the similarity between Qwak! and the 1984 Nintendo Entertainment System light gun game Duck Hunt.
 Nintendo used that similarity in a 1986 court case attempting to invalidate a patent held by Sanders Associates.
 The patent, filed by Ralph Baer, was for the light gun peripheral used in the Magnavox Odyssey game and was held to be infringed on by Duck Hunt.
 Nintendo unsuccessfully claimed that Baer had based his patent not only on the Odyssey work but also on Qwak! as seen by him at the 1974 MOA show.